 Outdoor Adventure - Outdoor Adventure allows the campers to connect and feel safe in the natural environment.
 We aim to provide them with a wealth of skills and opportunity to be proactive in nature and leave no trace behind them.

-- Nature
+- Nature building, outdoor

-- Orienteering
+- Orienteering cookery)

 - Hikes

+- Archery

-- Wilderness survival (fire building, shelter
+- Wilderness survival

+Knot tying (fire/shelter building)